 Why should we care about the impact of EHRs on our doctors’ ability to do their jobs?

 As stated above, doctors report that EHRs negatively impact the quality of their patient interactions.
-This can significantly impact patients since effective patient-doctor communication leads to more appropriate medical decisions and better health outcomes.
+Clearly, this can significantly impact patients since effective patient-doctor communication leads to more appropriate medical decisions and better health outcomes.

-In my opinion, it is easy to connect the dots – as doctor-patient interactions suffer, patient health may suffer as well.
+Unsurprisingly, as doctor-patient interactions suffer, patient health will suffer as well.

 Additionally, no one wants treatment from a stressed, burned out doctor.
-Not only are stressed people often cranky, but stress can also lead to errors, which is clearly a concern when your health is at risk.
+Not only are stressed people often cranky, but stress can also lead to errors, which can certainly cause you harm.